M1841 Mississippi rifle

 The M1841 Mississippi rifle is a muzzle-loading percussion rifle used in the Mexican–American War and the American Civil War.

 Development

-When Eli Whitney Blake took over management of the Whitney Armory in 1842, he set about tooling up under his new contract from the U.S. government for making the model 1841 percussion rifle.
+When Eli Whitney III took over management of the Whitney Armory in 1842, he set about tooling up under his new contract from the U.S. government for making the model 1841 percussion rifle.
 Machinery and fixtures for making the 1822 contract flintlock musket had to be retooled or replaced in order to produce the lock and barrel of the new model.
-Blake hired armourer Thomas Warner as foreman, who, as master armourer at Springfield Armory, had been implementing similar changes there.
+Whitney hired armourer Thomas Warner as foreman, who, as master armourer at Springfield Armory, had been implementing similar changes there.

 Warner spearheaded the drive to equip the Springfield Armory with a set of new, more precise machines, and a system of gauging that made it possible to achieve interchangeability of parts in military small arms.
-Under Warner's tutelage, Blake equipped the Whitney Armory to do likewise.
+Under Warner's tutelage, Whitney equipped the Whitney Armory to do likewise.